MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Thank you!

 Microsoft Edge is made possible by the [Chromium](https://www.chromium.org) open-source project and other open-source software.
 To view all of the software credits, go to `edge://credits`.
-[Google Chrome Privacy Whitepaper](https://www.google.com/chrome/privacy/whitepaper.html) was used as a source for gathering related information about the Chromium open-source project.
+[Understand privacy in Chrome](https://support.google.com/chrome/answer/14225066) was used as a source for gathering related information about the Chromium open-source project.

 <!-- ====================================================================== -->